remibert/pycameresp/doc/FIRMWARE.md

 		-o OUTPUTDIR, --outputdir OUTPUTDIR                    output directory

-The first time use command :
+The first time use command (get source, install required software and build firmware) :
 - **python3 build.py --all "ESP32CAM"**

-And for uniquely build use command :
+And after juste for rebuild use command :
 - **python3 build.py --patch --build "ESP32CAM"**

 Replace **ESP32CAM** by your prefered firmware, add double quote if you want to use wildcards for build many firmwares.